Understanding the interaction between the immune system and cancer to enhance patient outcomes

 How can we use the body’s immune system to prevent and treat cancer?

 Adoptive cellular therapy.
 Cancer vaccines.
 Oncolytic viral therapy.
 Immune response modifiers.
-These are several prominent examples of how Roswell Park’s Tumor Immunology and Immunotherapy Program is harnessing the power of the immune system as a novel weapon in the battle against cancer.
+These are several active areas of research as to how Roswell Park’s TII Program is harnessing the power of the immune system as a novel weapon in the battle against cancer.

 Program leaders